 You can provision RUs on a Cosmos container or a Cosmos database.
-RUs provisioned on a container are exclusively available for operations performed on that container.
+RUs provisioned on a container are exclusively available for the operations performed on that container.
 RUs provisioned on a database are shared among all the containers within that database (except for any containers with exclusively assigned RUs).

 How provisioned throughput is distributed across regions

 If you provision 'R' RUs on a Cosmos container (or database), Cosmos DB ensures that 'R' RUs are available in each region associated with your Cosmos account.
 Each time you add a new region to your account, Cosmos DB automatically provisions 'R' RUs in the newly added region.
 The operations performed against your Cosmos container are guaranteed to get 'R' RUs in each region.
 You can't selectively assign RUs to a specific region.
-The RUs provisioned for a Cosmos container (or database) are provisioned for all the regions associated with your Cosmos account.
+The RUs provisioned on a Cosmos container (or database) are provisioned in all the regions associated with your Cosmos account.

 Assuming that a Cosmos container is configured with 'R' RUs and there are 'N' regions associated with the Cosmos account, then: